LogtalkDotOrg/logtalk3/coding/latex/listings/NOTES.md

 		...
 	\end{lstlisting}

-Consult the `listings` package documentation (e.g. by running the command `texdoc listings`) and experiment with the above settings to get the exact appearance that your publication requires.
+Consult the `listings` package documentation (e.g., by running the command `texdoc listings`) and experiment with the above settings to get the exact appearance that your publication requires.